THE FAIZI PATH

 You live in an era in which anyone who abandons even one-tenth of what he has been given will be destroyed.
 Then, a time will come in which anyone who performs even one-tenth of what he has been given will be saved.
 (Tirmidhi)

-In this manner, Nabi Pak Muhammad ï·º accounted for those who would come after his time and follow his path, and the Faizi Order is part of this accounting.
-It is a Sufi order that starts with Murshid Waqar Faiz and goes through the Penultimate Master of Spirituality Hazrat Ali, who also physically lived over 1400 years ago and was the cousin and son-in-law of Nabi Pak Muhammad ï·º.
-Spiritual travelers who are adherents to this order will the opportunity to experience spiritual realization and the stations of the Sufi path.
+In this way, the message of Nabi Pak Muhammad ï·º has been reflected upon by those who came after him.
+The Faizi path is one among various efforts that aim to engage with his example.
+It is a Sufi order associated with Murshid Waqar Faiz and traces its spiritual inspiration through Hazrat Ali, who also lived over 1400 years ago and was both the cousin and son-in-law of Nabi Pak Muhammad ï·º.
+Spiritual seekers affiliated with this order may engage in practices aimed at inner realization and exploring the stages of their own spiritual journey.

 1. Strengthening of the Soul